Deflation: China faces a dangerous downward spiral of falling prices - Breaking Latest News

 An end to deflation is currently not in sight.
 Producer prices were in the red in July for the tenth month in a row.
 They fell in July by 4.4 percent compared to the previous year.
 It is the first time since November 2020 during the Corona period that both consumer and producer prices have fallen in China.

 Due to its size and its long period of strong growth, China has become a dominant economy.
 With the USA, China is Germany’s most important trading partner outside the European Union.
-China accounts for around However, German exports to China have been declining for months.
+China accounts for a good eight percent of German foreign trade.
+However, German exports to China have been falling for months.
 This is also slowing down economic growth in Germany and is one reason why the German economy is not emerging from the recession.
 At the same time, China is a very important sales market for German companies.
 They therefore also invest large sums in their own plants in China.

 “>